dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting constructors

 Constructors are (as always) more complex.
-A constructor marked `augment` replaces the body of the existing constructor with its body.
-If the augmenting constructor has any initializers, they are appended to the original constructor's initializers, but before any original super initializer or original redirecting initializer if there is one.
+A constructor marked `augment` replaces the body of the existing constructor with its body, if present.
+If the augmenting constructor has any initializers, they are appended to the augmented constructor's initializers, but before any super initializer or redirecting initializer if there is one.

-In the augmenting constructor's body, an `augmented()` call invokes the original constructor's body.
+In the augmenting constructor's body, an `augmented()` call invokes the augmented constructor's body.
 The expression has type `void` and evaluates to `null`. **(TODO: This is slightly under-specified.
 We can use the current bindings of the parameters of the augmenting constructor as the initial binding of parameter variables in the augmented body, or we can execute the body in the